Skip to main content Skip to footer

 EventsDeep relationship buildingHigh cost per lead, logisticsEvent planning, sales support

-Step 4: allocate team resources effectively
+Step 4: Allocate team resources effectively

 Assign team members to promotional activities while maintaining regular operations.
 Resource planning prevents burnout and missed deadlines by ensuring workloads match capacity.
 Follow these principles:

-• Assess skills: match tasks to expertise and experience.
+• Assess skills: Match tasks to expertise and experience.

-• Balance workloads: distribute effort evenly across team members.
+• Balance workloads: Distribute effort evenly across team members.

-• Coordinate timelines: align individual schedules with campaign milestones.
+• Coordinate timelines: Align individual schedules with campaign milestones.

-• Establish backup plans: identify coverage for key roles.
+• Establish backup plans: Identify coverage for key roles.

 Identifying resource constraints early prevents quality issues.
 Visual workload management tools help allocate resources based on skills and availability, ensuring campaigns run smoothly without overcommitment.

-Step 5: create your promotion timeline
+Step 5: Create your promotion timeline

-Build realistic timelines that account for all phases: planning, content creation, approvals, launch preparation, execution, and post-campaign analysis.
+Finally, build realistic timelines that account for all phases: planning, content creation, approvals, launch preparation, execution, and post-campaign analysis.
 Include buffer time for unexpected delays.

 Align promotional tactics with the customer journey